jotorren/ra-ng-quickstart/README.md

  ```

 # Bootstrap
-Before starting the Angular 2 application, the configuration service also loads a set of properties that depend on the
+Before starting the Angular 2 application, the configuration service loads a set of properties that depend on the
-**runtime** environment, which is identified using the **hostname**.
+**runtime** environment, which is identified using the URL's **hostname**.
 Doing so, we can use the same artifact on different
 environments without having to rebuild it.

-Keep in mind that properties read from the environment always overwrite any potential value defined in the static **Config**
+Keep in mind that, properties read from the environment always overwrite any potential value defined in the static **Config**
 object literal.

 ```ts